qingfengxia/FreeCAD_Mod_Dev_Guide/chapters/FreeCAD Coding Style.md

 ### style checker

-PyCXX (Py::Object) should be used as possible, it may give better python2.x and python 3.x compability over the raw C API in <Python.h>
+PyCXX (Py::Object) should be used as possible, it may give better python2.x and python 3.x compability over the raw C API in `<Python.h>`

-return PyObject* and Py::Object has same effect?
+return `PyObject*` and `Py::Object` has different impact

 pep8 and pyflake to check coding style: sudo apt-get install python3-flake8 flake8 `flake8 --ignore E265,E402,E501,E266 yourfile.py`